 Study the vivid cultures and the dramatic history of Spain on campus this spring, then travel to Spain to explore the incredible cities of Córdoba, Sevilla, and Granada with your professors.

-Register for one or both of these Spring courses, earn 3 to 6 GUR credits, and travel to Spain (tentative dates: May 11-22, 2020).
+Register for one or both of these Spring courses, earn 3 to 6 GUR credits, and travel to Spain.

 Courses are open to all students and are taught in English; knowledge of Spanish is not required.
 These courses fulfill the study abroad and international coursework for Global Scholars.